Woodcraft Folk: District Fellows

 DF committee organises four annual events, Autumn Nocturne, Winter Wonderland, Spring Awakening and DF Camp– and three regional, open committee meetings called Things.
 Previous events have celebrated music and fancy dress – such as "Span That World With Costume" and "Span That World with Music" – and members have met at regional events including beach bivvying and Valentines hostel weekends.

 DFs have their own website, "Span That World".
 From 2025, DFs have been able to access the movements zine from the website, as well as in person from the Zine Fairy on events.
 They also run their own campaigns, led by DF Committees Activism Representative.
 The last campaign was on Workers' Rights and Trade Unions.
+In 2025, the movement (independently from central Woodcraft) called on Secretary of state for Justice, David Lammy, to take action against the unfair imprisonment and treatment of the Filton 24, a group of imprisoned Palestine Action prisoners on hunger strike.

+Kinsfolk

+Those aged 21 and over.
+They take on the majority of leadership roles at local and national level.
+Some distinction is made between 'young Kinsfolk' and the rest of the age group due to its broad scope.
+This is shown by General Council having reserved places for trustees under 25 on its board.

 Funding

 Woodcraft Folk is paid for by weekly subscription from children and young people, adult memberships paid yearly and groups pay annual national registration fees.
-Woodcraft Folk has also from its start received substantial support from the co-operative movement and is part of Cooperatives UK.
+Woodcraft Folk has also from its start received substantial support from the co-operative movement and is part of Co-operatives UK.

 Woodcraft Folk used to receive a yearly subsidy from the Department for Education and Skills.
 In 2005, however, Woodcraft Folk lost this grant.
 The department said that the organisation's claim for a grant lacked detail and that they did not have "sufficiently robust outcome indicators", meaning that it did not represent a "good value for money", although some members of Woodcraft Folk have claimed that the real reason the funding was stopped is the group's strong stance against the Iraq War.
 This was the first time in forty years the organisation was denied funding by the department.
 The grant money provided a fifth of the funds that helped to pay for Woodcraft Folk's full-time staff and headquarters.

 Woodcraft Folk campaigned to get its funding back and before the May 2005 election was offered a seconded employee from the Department for Education and Skills starting in 2006 for a year and a return to limited funding the year after.

 Woodcraft Folk also receives sporadic funding from grant providers for project work it undertakes such as the London Training grant from the City Bridge Trust.
-Other recent grants include those for Global Village 2006 from the Department for International Development and the Cooperative Group and for the 18-month Climate Challenge project, C-Change, from the Department for Environment, Food and Rural Affairs.
+Other recent grants include those for Global Village 2006 from the Department for International Development and The Co-operative Group and for the 18-month Climate Challenge project, C-Change, from the Department for Environment, Food and Rural Affairs.